 - Engaging in unacceptable behavior as described in this Code of Conduct

 may result in being asked to leave the event and/or being barred from

 - Anyone requested to cease unacceptable behavior is expected to comply immediately.
-ASPA staff, hotel personnel or security may take any action deemed necessary and appropriate.
+ASPA staff and contractors, hotel personnel or security may take any action deemed necessary and appropriate.
 If necessary, law enforcement will be engaged.

 - Infractions of the Code of Conduct on the part of ASPA members may be referred to the ASPA Executive Committee and/or the Ethics and Standards Implementation Committee for review and resolution.
 As stated in the bylaws, the National Council may terminate membership or impose other sanctions on members following investigation and recommendation by the Ethics and Standards Implementation Committee for a serious violation of the Society’s Code of Ethics.
 Infractions of this Code of Conduct may be interpreted to also violate several tenets of the Code of Ethics, including but not limited to promoting democratic participation, strengthening social equity, demonstrating personal integrity and advancing professional excellence.
 In order to be acted upon in a timely fashion, infractions must be reported within 90 days of the occurrence in order for a review to take place.